GovReady/govready-q/tools/simple_iam_proxy_server/README.md

 	docker image build --tag govready/simple-iam-proxy-icam -f Dockerfile-ICAM .

 To start the proxy, run:

 	docker container run -it --rm -p 8000:8000 govready/simple-iam-proxy

+Or for the ICAM version, run:

+	docker container run -it --rm -p 8000:8000 govready/simple-iam-proxy-icam

 Since `-it` is specified, the debug output will be printed to the console.
 When you're ready, use `^C` to stop the container.
 Since `--rm` is specified, the container will be automatically removed when you stop it.